iamshnoo/salsa/README.md

 # SALSA: Salience-Based Switching Attack for Adversarial Perturbations in Fake News Detection Models

-This repository contains anonymized code for our submission to ECIR 2024.
+This repository contains code for our paper accepted at ECIR 2024.

 ## Requirements - External libraries